AFIDEP - Who we are

 Samson Wasao, Ph.D.
 (Director of Research Programs)

-Samson Wasao holds a Bachelors’ degree in Economics from the University of Nairobi, a Master of Science degree in Agricultural Economics and PhD in Rural Sociology, both from the Ohio State University, USA.
+Samson holds a Bachelor's degree in Economics from the University of Nairobi, a Master of Science degree in Agricultural Economics and PhD in Rural Sociology, both from the Ohio State University, USA.
 He has a wealth of experience in research and development work spanning agriculture, reproductive health, environment and climate change.
-He has worked as development planner with Government of Kenya in Ministries in charge of national development planning and agriculture.
-During the past thirteen years, he has worked with the United Nations Development Programme-Kenya, as a national programme manager and technical advisor on two projects whose primary focus were on capacity building for sustainability and mainstreaming poverty reduction and environmental sustainability in the national and sub-national development processes to the Ministry of planning climate change and environment and natural resources.
+He has worked as a development planner with the Government of Kenya in Ministries in charge of national development planning and agriculture.
+For the past thirteen years, Samson has worked with the United Nations Development Programme-Kenya, as a national programme manager and technical advisor on two projects whose primary focus were on capacity building for sustainability and mainstreaming poverty reduction and environmental sustainability in the national and sub-national development processes to the Ministry of planning climate change and environment and natural resources.
 His experience and work emphasize the critical linkages between population, reproductive health and environmental sustainability.

 Rose is a Policy Analysis and Research Communications Specialist with ten years’ experience in research-to-policy analyses and communications.
 At AFIDEP, Rose’s work cuts across research and communication, including policy analysis research as well as designing and overseeing the implementation of research communication programs that aim to influence policy decisions and debates.
 Prior to joining AFIDEP, Rose had served as Communications Manager at the African Population and Health Research Center (APHRC) for nearly six years, and as Research Publications Officer at the Institute of Policy Analysis and Research (IPAR) for two years.
 Rose has a PhD in Development Studies from the Institute of Development Studies at the University of Sussex, UK.
 She also has Masters degree in Communications Studies, and a Bachelors degree in Information Science.
 Her interests lie in understanding the making of public policy and the role of research in policy-making processes.

 Martin Atela, Ph.D.
 (Research/Knowledge Translation Scientist)